-For those who may be interested in employment in the Sports Medicine program, please read below to gain a better understanding of the position.
+For those who may be interested in employment in the Sports Medicine program NOW and in the future, please read below to gain a better understanding of the position.

-The student athletic training assistants at Kutztown University serve as an invaluable resource to the Sports Medicine program.
+The student sports medicine assistants at Kutztown University serve as an invaluable resource to the Sports Medicine program.
 Students work with our professional staff to provide the highest quality of care for Kutztown University athletes.

-Students are hired for an initial 45-day probation period, which includes completing certain professional skill requirements.
+Students are hired for an initial 30-day probation period, which includes completing certain professional skill requirements, including several mandatory training sessions.
 Once completed, it will be determined whether the student has the requisite abilities to continue working in our program.
-Students are then required to advance through their next skill level at the end of their first year.
-During this time, their position will become more permanent.
+Students may then advance through their next skill level and should be able to do this by the end of their first year.
 Once this level is completed, students will be eligible for a pay raise.

-In addition to weekly scheduled work times, students may work during several holidays.
-This will require some travel, attendance during preseason fall camp (usually 3+ weeks, including weekends), and work during the fall season (15-20 hours/week, including most Saturdays), winter season (7-12 hours/week, may include nights & weekends), and spring season (10-15 hours/week, includes some Saturdays).
-You will be required to be certified in both First Aid & Cardio-Pulmonary Resuscitation & AED (CPR/AED) within your first four months of employment.
+In addition to weekly scheduled work times, students may work during weekends and several holidays.
+Typical hours of work are between 1pm-7pm, Monday -Friday, so students with classes primarily in the afternoon will have difficulty getting hours.
+This position may also require some travel, mandatory attendance during preseason fall camp (usually 2+ weeks prior to the start of the fall semester, including weekends), and work during the fall season (6-15+ hours/week, including Saturdays), winter season (6-12 hours/week, may include games at night & weekends), and spring season (8-15+ hours/week, includes some Saturdays).
+You will be required to become certified in both First Aid & Cardio-Pulmonary Resuscitation & AED (CPR/AED) within your first four months of employment.
 This position requires dependable attendance and satisfactory academic progress (2.5 GPA).

-During fall camp, the professional staff reviews emergency procedures, instructs taping techniques, and conducts CPR-AED re-certification.
+During fall camp, the professional staff reviews program policies & procedures changes and emergency procedures..

-If you have a sincere interest in becoming a KU student athletic trainer, please complete the forms below and submit to Rennie Sacco, Coordinator of Sports Medicine, and alert him of your interest.
+If you have a sincere interest in becoming a KU student athletic trainer assistant, please complete the forms below and submit to Brandon Nolt, Athletic Trainer, and alert him of your interest.
 We are looking for students who are responsible, hard working, willing to learn, and enthusiastic.
 We also look for students who have a desire to help people.
-You do not need any prior experience as either a student athletic trainer or athlete, though some experience is helpful.
+Prior experience as either a high school student athletic training assitant or athlete is helpful.
+We are also looking for student who will have 60 or less credits completed by the end of Spring 2016.
 You will make friendships, gain an basic understanding of the medical field, receive a sense of accomplishment, and have a front row seat to athletic events.
 This is not an easy work study job, and application should not be taken lightly.
 Please, only serious inquiries need apply.

 Please download/print the following forms and return them to: